 Jim moved to the Campbell Ewald Advertising & Marketing agency on Pacific Avenue (with the Spice Island account following him there).
 Jim was assigned the Matson Corp. account.
 He created a full line of corporate identity for the shipping line.
 When Dailey & Associates replaced Campbell Ewald, Jack Keeler was Head Art Director and when Jack moved on – -Jim became Head Art Director of Dailey & Associates.

 From then until now, Jim Stitt has had his own marketing business.
-He has worked and lived on the “White Heron” that has just come up for sale.
-If you’re interested this beautiful boat click here.
+He has worked and lived on the “White Heron” that has been sold.

 If interested, contact Marotta Yacht Sales, Sausalito, and make offer.